 The Institute will reimburse employees for out-of-pocket expenses incurred during the execution of Institute business.
 Substantiation of reimbursable expenses must detail who incurred the expense, what was purchased, where the transaction occurred, the date the transaction occurred, and the business purpose of the expense.

 Convenience and/or a lack of proper planning are not legitimate reasons to circumvent standard institute procurement processes.
 Use of personal funds, up to $500 per day or event, is allowed only when logistical or extenuating circumstances occur that preclude use of the Georgia Tech E-Procurement System procurement process or PCard.
-All reimbursements should be submitted within 45 days of incurring the expense and must be allowable by the funding source being charged.
+All reimbursements should be submitted within 45 calendar days of incurring the expense (unless approved by the Director of Accounts Payable or designee) and must be allowable by the funding source being charged.
 Allowable exceptions to this policy are noted below.
 Any other exception must be approved by the Director of Purchasing in advance.
 Any requests for reimbursements that do not meet the criteria specified in this policy may not be reimbursed.